meet brother luck

-And yes, that’s his real name.
+And yes—Brother Luck is his real name.

-As seen on.
+As seen oN

 Top Chef Seasons 15 & 16